Women in prison

 - Many women in prison have been victims of much more serious offences than those they are accused of committing.
 Over half the women in prison report having suffered domestic violence with 53% of women reporting having experienced emotional, physical or sexual abuse as a child.

-- Only half of women left prison with settled accommodation in the year to March 2023.
+- Less than half of women left prison in the year to March 2024 with settled accommodation.

 Latest news & updates: Women